 - Social Venture Competition at Booth plus a 4-week course.

-- You are required to complete at least 1 out-of-country experience.
-For medical students, the out-of-country experience or the scholarly project that is part of the Scholarship & Discovery (S&D) Global Health Trackmay serve as the practicum.
-Please note, however, that you do not need to be a part of the S&D Global Health Track in order to participate in the Global Health Certificate Program.
+You are required to complete at least 1 out-of-country experience.
+For medical students, the out-of-country experience or the scholarly project that is part of the Scholarship & Discovery (S&D) Global Health Track may serve as the practicum.

-Interested Pritzker students will attend an information session to be coordinated by PSOM and the CGH in January.
+Interested Pritzker students will attend an information session to be coordinated by PSOM in January.
 Interested students will officially apply through GPHAP in February.

 - Academic and professional background (transcripts and resumé)